 Introduction

-TypeScript, the popular statically-typed superset of JavaScript, offers an array of advanced type manipulation features, enhancing the development experience with strong typing.
-One of the intriguing aspects of TypeScript is its use of square brackets []
+TypeScript, the popular statically-typed superset of JavaScript, offers advanced type manipulation features that enhance development with strong typing.
+Square brackets []

-in various contexts.
-This post will explore the different ways square brackets are used in TypeScript, from array types to indexed access types and beyond.
+serve distinct purposes in TypeScript.
+This post details how square brackets work in TypeScript, from array types to indexed access types and beyond.

 1. Defining Array Types